top of page

 Wrong-Way Driving

-The National Transportation Safety Board identifies wrong-way driving crashes on high-speed divided highways as the most serious type of highway collision.
-Although wrong-way driving collisions occur less frequently than other crashes, they are more likely to result in fatal and serious injuries than other types of crashes.
-Wrong-way driving crashes also known as head-on collisions involve two motor vehicles traveling straight and in opposite directions prior to the event of impact.
-Wrong-Way Driving crashes were the identified crash type in 3,567 total crashes, 203 fatal crashes, and 274 suspected serious injury crashes in the North Central Texas region from 2016-2020.
+The National Transportation Safety Board identifies wrong way driving crashes on high-speed divided highways as the most serious type of highway collision.
+Although wrong way driving collisions occur less frequently than other crashes, they are more likely to result in fatal and serious injuries than other types of crashes.
+Wrong way driving crashes also known as head-on collisions involve two motor vehicles traveling straight and in opposite directions prior to the event of impact.
+As of late May, wrong way driving crashes were the identified crash type in 3,087 total crashes, 204 fatal crashes, and 292 suspected serious injury crashes in the NCTCOG region from 2018-2022.

 Tips